thedeposbank/zilliqa-stablecoin/README.md

-## What functionallity is supported in stablecoin contract
+## What functionallity is supported

 ### How stablecoins are minted/redeemed
 **1.** `User` can mint/redeem stablecoins directly via smartcontract in exchange for supported liquid crypto 1:1 at current market rate. `User` can consider it as a direct decentralized one-call trade with the contract.
 As the value of collateral changes, total stablecoin supply also changes.